Research Challenge Award

 - Be currently-enrolled graduate students or postdoctoral fellows within five years of gaining their PhD (excluding parental leave);

-- Be working with one or more non-invasive brain stimulation and/or imaging techniques, including (but not necessarily limited to):
+- Be working with, or planning a study with, one or more non-invasive brain stimulation and/or imaging techniques, including:

 - Transcranial Magnetic Stimulation (TMS)